 The patient may be able to control supine hypertension by avoiding a full supine position.

-Symptoms of supine hypertension may included, but are not limited to, cardiac awareness, pounding in the ears, headache, and blurred vision.
+Symptoms of supine hypertension may included, but are not limited to, cardiac awareness, pounding in the ears, headache, and blurred vision.[Ref]

-Cardiovascular side effects have frequently included supine and sitting hypertension.
+Cardiovascular side effects have frequently included supine and sitting hypertension.[Ref]

 Nervous system side effects have frequently included paresthesia (18.3%).
 Confusion, abnormal thinking, nervousness, and anxiety have also been reported.
-Dizziness, skin hyperesthesia, insomnia, and somnolence have been reported rarely.
+Dizziness, skin hyperesthesia, insomnia, and somnolence have been reported rarely.[Ref]

-Scalp pruritus is the most common form of pruritus reported by patients.
+Scalp pruritus is the most common form of pruritus reported by patients.[Ref]

 Dermatologic side effects have frequently included piloerection (13.4%) and pruritus (12.2%).
 Rash has been reported in 2.4% of patients.
-Erythema multiforme and dry skin have been reported rarely.
+Erythema multiforme and dry skin have been reported rarely.[Ref]

 Other side effects have frequently included chills (4.9%) and pain/increase in level of pain (4.9%).
 Headache, feeling of pressure/fullness in the head, vasodilation/flushing of face, and dry mouth have also been reported.
-Leg cramps, canker sore, and backache have been reported rarely.
+Leg cramps, canker sore, and backache have been reported rarely.[Ref]

-Reports of dysuria have included urinary urge, urinary retention, urinary frequency, and impaired urination.
+Reports of dysuria have included urinary urge, urinary retention, urinary frequency, and impaired urination.[Ref]

-Genitourinary side effects have frequently included dysuria (13.4%).
+Genitourinary side effects have frequently included dysuria (13.4%).[Ref]

-Ocular side effects have rarely included visual field defect.
+Ocular side effects have rarely included visual field defect.[Ref]

-Gastrointestinal side effects have rarely included pyrosis, nausea, gastrointestinal distress, and flatulence.
+Gastrointestinal side effects have rarely included pyrosis, nausea, gastrointestinal distress, and flatulence.[Ref]

-Musculoskeletal side effects have rarely included asthenia.
+Musculoskeletal side effects have rarely included asthenia.[Ref]

 More about midodrine

-Disclaimer: Every effort has been made to ensure that the information provided is accurate, up-to-date, and complete, but no guarantee is made to that effect.
+Disclaimer: Every effort has been made to ensure that the information provided is accurate, up-to-date and complete, but no guarantee is made to that effect.
 In addition, the drug information contained herein may be time sensitive and should not be utilized as a reference resource beyond the date hereof.
-This information does not endorse drugs, diagnose patients, or recommend therapy.
-This drug information is a reference resource designed as supplement to, and not a substitute for, the expertise, skill , knowledge, and judgement of healthcare practitioners in patient care.
-The absence of a warning for a given drug or drug combination in no way should be construed to indicate that the drug of drug combination is safe, effective, or appropriate for any given patient.
-Drugs.com does not assume any responsibility for any aspect of healthcare administered with the aid of information provided.
+This material does not endorse drugs, diagnose patients, or recommend therapy.
+This information is a reference resource designed as supplement to, and not a substitute for, the expertise, skill , knowledge, and judgement of healthcare practitioners in patient care.
+The absence of a warning for a given drug or combination thereof in no way should be construed to indicate safety, effectiveness, or appropriateness for any given patient.
+Drugs.com does not assume any responsibility for any aspect of healthcare administered with the aid of materials provided.
 The information contained herein is not intended to cover all possible uses, directions, precautions, warnings, drug interactions, allergic reactions, or adverse effects.
-If you have questions about the drugs you are taking, check with your doctor, nurse, or pharmacist.
+If you have questions about the substances you are taking, check with your doctor, nurse, or pharmacist.